Skørping railway station: Operations

-The train services are operated by the railway companies DSB and Nordjyske Jernbaner.
-The station offers direct InterCity services to Copenhagen and Aalborg, regional train services to Aarhus and Aalborg as well as commuter train services to Aalborg.
+Skørping station offers direct InterCity services to Copenhagen and Aalborg operated by the national train operating company DSB, and regional train services to and operated by the regional railway company Nordjyske Jernbaner.

 Architecture

-The original station building from 1869 was designed by the Danish architect N.P.C.
-Holsøe.
+The original station building from 1869 was designed by the Danish railway architect N.P.C.
+Holsøe (1826–1895), known for the numerous railway stations he designed across Denmark in his capacity of head architect of the Danish State Railways.
 It was rebuilt in 1878 and 1898.

-The station building was listed in 1992 along with the station's water tower.
+The station building was listed in the Danish registry of protected buildings and places in 1992 along with the station's water tower.

 In literature

 Danish writer Herman Bang's novel Ved Vejen was inspired by an incident in 1883 when he was passing through Skørping Station.
 He noticed a young woman at the window who, her pale face couched in her hands, stared after his departing train.
 In the introduction to Stille Eksistenser he explains: "For the rest of the journey, I could see the woman's face between the flowers.
 Her look was not quite one of longing — longing would have perhaps fluttered to death by breaking its wings in such tight confines — just a quite resignation, a waning sorrow.
 And when the train had slid by, she would be peering out with the same look over Egnens Lyng — over the dreary plain."

 Bang started writing the novel in 1885 in Vienna, after remembering Skørping Station: "It was in one of those windows behind the flowers that I saw her face, a face which I had not been able to erase from my memory for two years and which, as if a painter, I felt like drawing in soft, melancholic, almost blurry lines and using it as a kind of cover illustration for this book."